-- Sheet of paper – regular printer paper should be sufficient for this exercise.
+- Sheet of paper – regular printer paper should be sufficient for this exercise

-- artists tape
+- Artists tape*

-- pencils in different grades (2H, HB & 2B are sufficient)
+- Pencils in different grades* (2H, HB & 2B are sufficient)

-- kneaded eraser
+- Kneaded eraser*

-- measuring device such as a knitting needle or a thread
+- Measuring device such as a knitting needle or a thread

-- ruler (only for the initial preparatory steps)
+- Ruler (only for the initial preparatory steps)

-As a righty you need to stick the printed reference on the left hand side of your panel with artists tape.
+As a righty you need to tape the printed reference on the left hand side of your panel with artists tape.
 Your drawing paper should sit on the right hand side.
 As a lefty you do it vice versa.

 Now make a straight vertical line through the middle of your reference.
 If your reference is a symmetrical object the middle is easy to determine – if you have a non-symmetrical reference just estimate a middle.
 Also draw a straight vertical line through your drawing paper.
 Don’t press too hard with the pencil since you need to erase these guidelines later!